 Use Style Guides

 Consult style guides such as the AP Stylebook (commonly used in American journalism) or the Chicago Manual of Style.
 These guides often provide specific recommendations for spelling and usage based on regional preferences.
-Following a recognized style guide can help ensure that your writing is accurate, consistent, and professional.
+Following a recognized style guide can help check that your writing is accurate, consistent, and professional.

 Remember Common Phrases and Names